Grantismo/after_care/README.md

 ![home screen](https://raw.github.com/Grantismo/emote/master/HomeScreen.png)
 ####Resources Screen
 The resources screen shows the user a list of interactive resources associated with the emotional state that they selected on the previous page.
+We found that the most useful resources were websites and phone numbers, therefore each resource in the resources list will either navigate the user to an in-app web page, or prompts the user to call the number specified by the resource.

 ![resources screen](https://raw.github.com/Grantismo/emote/master/ResourcesScreen.png)
 ####Resource Screen
+By selecting a website resource the user is navigated to an in-app website screen that loads the website that the user selected.

 ![resource screen](https://raw.github.com/Grantismo/emote/master/ResourceScreen.png)
 ####Add a new resource
 ![new resource screen](https://raw.github.com/Grantismo/emote/master/NewResourceScreen.png)